fzf003/ServiceDiscovery/README.md

 ## Part 1

-Add this to the Main function:
+Add this to the Main method:

 ```C#
 var port = ServiceManagerConfig.GetNextAvailablePort();